blekenbleu/blekenbleu.github.io/GitHubW10.md

 * Skip a test that attempts to remove the current directory on Solaris.
   Pull request #3423 by Yusuke Endoh.
 * Fix race condition on bundler's parallel installer.
-Pull request #3440 by David Rodríguez.
+Pull request #3440 by David Rodriguez.
 * Fix platform comparison check in #contains_requirable_file?.
 Pull request #3495 by Benoit Daloze.
 * Improve missing spec error.
 Pull request #3559 by Luis Sagastume.
 * Fix hidden bundler template installation from rubygems updater.
-Pull request #3674 by David Rodríguez.
+Pull request #3674 by David Rodriguez.
 * Fix gem update --user-install.
 Pull request #2901 by Luis Sagastume.
 * Correct conflict list when uninstallation is prevented.
 Pull request
-  #2973 by David Rodríguez.
+  #2973 by David Rodriguez.
-* Fix error when trying to find bundler with a deleted "working directo….
+* Fix error when trying to find bundler with a deleted "working directory.
   Pull request #3090 by Luis Sagastume.
 * Fix -I require priority.
-Pull request #3124 by David Rodríguez.
+Pull request #3124 by David Rodriguez.
 * Fix `ruby setup.rb` for new plugins layout.
-Pull request #3144 by David Rodríguez.
+Pull request #3144 by David Rodriguez.

 ## Deprecations: